From Moral Issues that Divide Us and Applied Ethics: A Sourcebook

 Amidst governmental efforts to reduce and punish drug use, various organizations advocate the legalization of at least some drugs.
 A notable example is Law Enforcement Against Prohibition (LEAP), which consists of police officers and government officials whose mission is “to reduce the multitude of unintended harmful consequences resulting from fighting the war on drugs and to lessen the incidence of death, disease, crime, and addiction by ultimately ending drug prohibition.”
 One of their advertising slogans is “Drug abuse is bad.
 The war on drugs is worse.”
 Other organizations support the strategy of harm reduction: recognizing the inevitability of drug use within society, as a public health policy we should attempt to lessen its harmful effects, rather than wage a war against it.
 Some harm reduction recommendations include reducing criminal penalties for marijuana use, using methadone to treat withdrawal symptoms from opiate addiction, needle exchange programs, and programs that test the safety of users’ drugs.
 Switzerland, one of several European countries with harm reduction initiatives, has a legalized heroin program whereby registered heroin addicts can go to government clinics twice a day for injections of the drug, along with required counseling.
 The program aims to reduce drug crimes, remove addicts from the street and make them more functioning members of society.
 The U.S. government consistently rejects the adoption of these types of harm reduction strategies.

 Yet another effort towards drug-leniency in this country is the legalization of marijuana for medical purposes.
 Some medical benefits associated with marijuana are alleviation of chronic pain, alleviation of nausea for chemotherapy patients and others with AIDS, tremor relief for people with multiple sclerosis, and reduction in epileptic seizures.
 The U.S. government’s position on this, though, is twofold.
 On the one hand, they acknowledge that there is some proven medical benefit to the chemical THC, the active ingredient in marijuana, and this drug is currently available by prescription in pill or patch form under the brand name “marinol”.
 On the other hand, though, they maintain that smoking marijuana is not an effective delivery system for THC since dosage cannot be controlled and marijuana smoke has dangerous secondary chemicals.
 Medical marijuana advocacy, they argue, is just a ploy to help legalize marijuana for recreational use.
 In spite of the U.S. government’s ban on medical marijuana, in 1996 California voters passed a state-wide ballot initiative called the “Compassionate Use Act” which allows patients, with their physician’s approval, to possess or grow small amounts of marijuana for medical purposes.
-But the U.S. government did not back down in their stand against medical marijuana, and twice the U.S. Supreme Court sided with the federal government against California.
+Since over a dozen other states have legalized medical marijuana.
+But the U.S. government did not back down in their stand against such medical use, and twice the U.S. Supreme Court sided with the federal government against California.
 In the most recent of these, Gonzales v.
 Raich (2005), the Court stated that the federal government has a reasonable basis for believing that locally grown medical marijuana could be channeled into the illegal drug trade.
 However, one Supreme Court Justice, in a dissenting opinion, argued that California’s Compassionate Use Act is a justifiable social experiment to test the viability of medical marijuana within the confines of that particular state, without causing risk to the rest of the country.

 U.S. Alcohol Laws